 Company career websites

 Companies’ career websites list all job openings in their organization.
 Usually, on their career website, they also advertise the benefits and perks of working for their company.
 For example, Careers at Deloitte is the official global career page of Deloitte.
 It displays all job openings at Deloitte worldwide and displays the various benefits of working at the company.

 Recruitment agency websites

 Many recruitment agencies have their own job boards, and these job boards offer another source of data for the talent market.
-Some of these companies have very extensive job boards which can be location-specific.
+Some of these companies have very extensive job boards, which can be location-specific.
 Some examples are Hays, Page Personnel, and Robert Walter.

 Public salary surveys

-All these sources taken into account offers a very complete picture of the talent market in any area.
+All these sources taken into account offer a complete picture of the talent market in any area.
 Taking advantage of this insight is how Talentup.io came to be.
-TalentUp extracts data from all these various external sources, along with analysis of professional social networks, and brings them together into a single platform.
+TalentUp extracts data from all these external sources, along with analysis of professional social networks, and brings them together into a single platform.
 This enables TalentUp to offer information on talent supply and demand, compensation, and the competitiveness of the talent market.